munificent/hauberk/README.md

 to Hauberk itself.
 There's lots to be done, both code and game content (monsters, items, recipes, areas, etc.)

-I also had in mind that this codebase could be used as a sprinboard for other games.
+I also had in mind that this codebase could be used as a springboard for other games.
 Feel free to fork Hauberk and make it into your own thing in any way you choose.
-It uses a very permissive MIT license, so you can do pretty much whatever you want with it.
+It uses a very permissive [MIT license][], so you can do pretty much whatever you want with it.

 [roguelike]: http://en.wikipedia.org/wiki/Roguelike